Brainstem glioma: Treatment

 Unlike most brain tumors, brainstem glioma is not often treated with neurosurgery due to complications in vital parts of the brain.
 More often, it is treated with chemotherapy and/or radiation therapy (though past use of radiation therapy has yielded mixed results).

 However, these treatments do produce side effects; most often including nausea, the breakdown of the immune system, and fatigue.
 Hair loss can occur from both chemotherapy and radiation, but usually grows back after chemotherapy has ceased.
 Steroids such as Decadron may be required to treat swelling in the brain.
 Decadron can lead to weight gain and infection.
 Patients may also experience seizures, which need to be treated to avoid complications.
 For some patients there is a chance of a neurological breakdown; this can include, but is not limited to, confusion and memory loss.

 The use of topotecan has been investigated.

 There are several new clinical trials in process.
 One such trial is dendritic cell immunotherapy which uses the patient's tumor cells and white blood cells to produce a chemotherapy that directly attacks the tumor.

 Prognosis

-Brainstem glioma is an aggressive and dangerous cancer.
-Without treatment, the life expectancy is typically a few months from the time of diagnosis.
-With appropriate treatment, 37% survive more than one year, 20% survive 2 years. and 13% survive 3 years.
-This is not for all brainstem glioma, this statistic reflects DIPG.
-There are other brainstem gliomas.
+The prognosis for children depends on the tumor type; most children with DIPGs live less than 18 months whereas the survival time for most children with focal gliomas is more than 18 months.